CONSULTING SERVICES AGREEMENT

 - (c) Effect of Termination.
 After the termination of this agreement for any reason, the Company shall promptly pay the Consultant for Services rendered before the effective date of the termination.
 In addition, the Company shall pay the Consultant an additional early-termination fee equal to 50% of the monthly sum of this contract (pro-rated for the final month if not a full month) between the effective date and the termination date of this agreement.
 No other compensation, of any nature or type, will be payable after the termination of this agreement.

 - (a) Terms and Conditions.
-The Company shall pay the Consultant in accordance with Exhibit A or the Yearly managed services quotation.
+The Company shall pay the Consultant in accordance with Exhibit A or the Yearly or Monthly managed services quotation.

 - (b) No Payments in Certain Circumstances.
 No payment will be payable to the Consultant under any of the following circumstances: